vmniemi/Blender-scripting-with-Python/quickstart.md

 Results appear instantly in the 3D Viewport.

-There is a example script called create5sphere.py that make 5 spheres in a line
+There is an  example script in this repo called create5sphere.py that make 5 spheres in a line